anitajames/example-repo-second/README.md

 # example-repo-second
-Example of creating a new repo
+updated - Example of creating a new repo

+update readme file